wp-plugins/pluscaptcha/readme.txt

 == Changelog ==

+= 2.0.2 =
+* Provided more margin and change structure of comment form.
+* Fixed color letters in comment form.

 = 2.0.1 =
-* Fixed mistake provided by feedback (thanks you!)
+* Fixed mistake provided by feedback to emergency@pluscaptcha.com (thank you!)

 = 2.0.0 =
 * New Easy to Read Dashboard!